RTEMS/rtems-docs/c-user/config/device-driver.rst

 CONFIGURE_APPLICATION_NEEDS_TIMER_DRIVER
 ----------------------------------------

-CONSTANT:
+.. rubric:: CONSTANT:

 ``CONFIGURE_APPLICATION_NEEDS_TIMER_DRIVER``

-OPTION TYPE:
+.. rubric:: OPTION TYPE:

 This configuration option is a boolean feature define.

-DEFAULT CONFIGURATION:
+.. rubric:: DEFAULT CONFIGURATION:

 If this configuration option is undefined, then the described feature is not enabled.

-DESCRIPTION:
+.. rubric:: DESCRIPTION:

 In case this configuration option is defined, then the Benchmark Timer Driver is initialized during system initialization.

-NOTES:
+.. rubric:: NOTES:

 The Benchmark Timer Driver is intended for the benchmark tests of the RTEMS Testsuite.
 Applications should not use this driver.

 The application shall define exactly one of the following configuration options

 * :ref:`CONFIGURE_APPLICATION_NEEDS_CLOCK_DRIVER`,

 * :ref:`CONFIGURE_APPLICATION_DOES_NOT_NEED_CLOCK_DRIVER`, or

 * ``CONFIGURE_APPLICATION_NEEDS_TIMER_DRIVER``,

 otherwise a compile time error will occur.

 ..
 Generated from spec:/acfg/if/appl-needs-watchdog-driver

+.. raw:: latex

+    \clearpage

 .. index:: CONFIGURE_APPLICATION_NEEDS_WATCHDOG_DRIVER